AidanRB/shortener/README.md

     you can name it anything, for example `shortened-links`
 2. [create a worker](https://dash.cloudflare.com/?to=/:account/workers-and-pages/create)
     - choose hello world
+    - the name will be part of your domain unless you have a custom domain, so mind the length; `shortener` is fine
     - deploy
 3. add/find your worker's domain
     either: